LeonN534/Dark-Minimalist/README.md

 ## ❤️ Gratitude

-My whole appreciation to the tools, projects, and people who makde this project possible:
+My whole appreciation to the tools, projects and people who make this project possible:

 - [Catppuccin Theme](https://github.com/catppuccin/catppuccin): For being the project which inspired me to start this repository.
-- All the people who used, ported or likes thi palette.
+- All the people who used, ported or likes this palette.